PrafulS22001/Calculator-task/README.md

 # Calculator-task.-

-# Task 1 Calulator with text box and dropdown list
+# Task 1: Calculator with text box and dropdown list
 - The numbers are in a textbox where as the operators are in a dropdown.

 # Task 2: Calculator with text box and radio buttons